adtzlr/ttb/docs/index.md

 ## Author
 Andreas Dutzler, Graz, Austria.
-I'm a PhD student at the Insitute of Machine Components and Methods of Development, Area of Structural Durability and Railway Engineering at Graz University of Technology.
+I'm a PhD student at the Insitute of Structural Durability and Railway Technology at Graz University of Technology.

 ## Discussion
 For questions I opened a [Thread at PolymerFEM.com](https://polymerfem.com/forum/polymerfem-downloads/user-material-subroutines/25668-discussion-tensor-toolbox-for-modern-fortran-ttb) for discussions regarding this module.